renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

         route all accept
 ```

-You can test the above setup by starting `firehol` manually (`sudo firehol start`) and by connecting your laptop to your available NIC port: **you should now be able to connect to the internet.**
+You can test the above setup by starting `firehol` manually (`sudo firehol start`) and by connecting your laptop to the available NIC port: **you should now be able to browse the internet.**

-**Do not forget** to edit `/etc/default/firehol` to enable autostart on boot:
+As a last point, **do not forget** to edit `/etc/default/firehol` to enable autostart on boot:

 ```shell
 $ cat /etc/default/firehold